kobrixinc/fdr/docs/readme.md

 ## Subjects

-Subjects in FDR are what RDF calls resources with some added programming semantics.
-A subject is some one talks about, or one has information about.
+Subjects in FDR are what RDF calls resources, but with some added programming semantics.
+A subject is something one talks about, or one has information about.
 In more practical terms, it is the thing that has attributes (a.k.a. _data properties_ in OWL world) and relationships (a.k.a. _object properties_).
 Ironically and confusingly, one might decide to call this abstraction an _object_, but we will want to reconstruct more complete object-oriented structure later on.

 A subject instance is always tied to a graph and the only way to create it is via the `DataSpecFactory` of the graph.
-The identifier of a subject, a `SubjectId`, is typically just an IRI, but can also be other things such as a complete `Quad` for backends that support metadata on statements.
+The identifier of a subject, a `SubjectId`, is typically just an IRI, but can also be other things such as a complete `Quad` for backends that support metadata on statements (e.g. `RDF*`).

 To create a subject: